JTWALLON/emb-public/README.md

 # EMB-public
-This repo is for public assets to do EMB lab reports UwU
+This repo is for public assets to do EMB lab reports with.